 Certified Wound Ostomy Nurse Practice Test 2026 – Comprehensive Exam Preparation

-Question: 1 / 650
+1 / 20

 Get further explanation with Examzify DeepDiveBeta

-Use of antibiotics on the wound
+Absence of drainage from the wound

 Next Question